 E. Have a final presentation (oral exam) to describe, support and critically praise the aspects of their project.

-The students are assessed based on an interim presentation (5%), final presentation (10%) and a final written report (85%).
+The students are assessed based on a video pitch (10%), final presentation (10%) and a final written report (80%).

 The AHEP learning outcomes for this course are: SM1b, SM3b, EA1b, P1, P2, P4, P11, G1, G4

 |Academic year 2021/22, Available to all students (SV1)